cisagov/skeleton-golang-package/CONTRIBUTING.md

 do that, the CI checks will run locally before you even write your commit message.
 This speeds up your development cycle considerably.

+## Installing Go ##

+The quickest way to get started is to install [Nix](https://nixos.org/download.html).
+Not only will this provide you with Go from within the project but an interactive development environment.
+The development environment can be started from within the root of the project by running the `nix develop` command.

+The `flake.nix` file within the root of this project lists the dependencies this project needs as well as the location of the package to build.
+After the installation of Nix, you can build the package by simply running: `nix build`

+This will use the Go version specified in the project and if you have a previously installed version of Go it will be ignored and untouched.

+If you would rather not install Nix you can install Go via [brew](https://brew.sh/) by running `brew install golang` You also have the option of simply downloading the package from the [Go website](https://go.dev/doc/install) and following the detailed instructions to add it to your PATH.

 ### Setting up pre-commit ###

 There are a few ways to do this, but we prefer to use